 The reason could be down to men living a healthier lifestyle.
 "One of the main reasons, I think, is the trend in the prevalence of smoking.
 Smoking took off after 1920 in the male population and at its high about 80% of males smoked.

 "This was reflected in more divergence in the life expectancy, so by the time you get to about 1970 it was at its peak - the difference in life expectancy was about 5.7 years."

 Other factors are thought to be safer, more office-based, jobs.
 Millions of men used to work in hazardous occupations such as coal mining.
 Healthcare has meant more men live longer as well.
 People with heart disease, which is more common in men, can expect to live much longer than they did a few decades ago.

-By contrast, women started smoking later than men.
-Rates of lung cancer are still increasing in women, but are falling fast in men.
+By contrast, women started smoking later than men. undefined , but are falling fast in men.

 A boy and a girl born on the same day will still not have the same life expectancies, as the study looked only at people who had already reached 30.
 Boys are more likely to die in their first year of life and are more likely to take up dangerous sports or be involved in fatal accidents.